Introduction to C Commands

 Intermediate C Commands

-2. Initialization: This is the initial part of the loop which consists of initializing the variable part.
+2. Initialization: This is the initial part of the loop, which consists of initializing the variable part.

 This is essential to know the starting point of the looping construct.

-4. Increment: This value is used to tell the level of increment needed for the looping construct.
+4. Increment: This value tells the increment level needed for the looping construct.
 The flow of code execution will go as the increment value is defined.

 8. \t: This is the command for using a tab or a blank tab of horizontal space.
-This is used for the formatting of the program and comes under the category of escape sequences.
+This is used for the program’s formatting and comes under escape sequences.

-9. \n: This is another format specifier escape sequence which is used to break into a new line.
+9. \n: This is another format specifier escape sequence used to break into a new line.

-10. %lf: This is the format specifier for double type floating literal which has a wider range and a higher value than the float type.
+10. %lf: This is the format specifier for double-type floating literal, which has a wider range and a higher value than the float type.

 Advanced C Commands

 4. %f: This is used to define the floating point values i.e. the values contained with the decimals.
-Its range is comparatively less if compared to the double type variable.
+Its range is comparatively less if compared to the double-type variable.

 5. Double: This is used to assign a double type to the variable name following it.

-Tips And Tricks to use C Commands
+Tips And Tricks to Use C Commands

 Conclusion